sriram-lab/github/README.md

 These are just a few of the many positive aspects of version control.
 For a more in-depth discussion, you can read the official documentation (which I **highly** encourage you to do), but this repository is meant to be a functional guide to quickly using Git and GitHub for your research project.

 ### Why another GitHub tutorial?
-There are so many introductory tutorials for using [Git](https://git-scm.com/docs) and [GitHub](https://guides.github.com/activities/hello-world/), which can be daunting to compile and apply to research projects.
+There are so many introductory tutorials for using [Git](https://git-scm.com/docs) and [GitHub](https://guides.github.com/activities/hello-world/).
+This can be daunting to read through, compile, and quickly apply to research projects.
 My goal is to create a concise, step-by-step resource for maintaining your software projects on GitHub.

+### Contributing
 If you have suggestions for improving this tutorial, read more on raising an [Issue](https://guides.github.com/features/issues/) or a [Pull Request](https://help.github.com/en/articles/about-pull-requests).